TN 25 (04-18)

 name of the beneficiary,

-SSN of the beneficiary, and
+SSN of the beneficiary,

-Date and time received (Remittances may come in after daily FORT is produced)
+date and time received, (remittances may come in after daily FORT is produced)

-2. Reception Area
+2. Reception area responsibilities

-E. When to Use Remittance Logs
+E. Remittance Logs